-Under normal circumstances, at least 80% of the Fund's net assets (plus borrowings for investment purposes) will be invested in equity securities of large cap companies.
+Under normal circumstances, at least 80% of the Fund's net assets (plus borrowings for investment purposes) will be invested in equity securities of large cap companies and in U.S. large-cap ETFs.
 For purposes of such policy, the Fund considers equity securities to include U.S.-listed common stocks, American Depositary Receipts ("ADRs"), and real estate investment trusts ("REITs").